ahmer-yasin/ibmBlumix-watson-concept/README.md

 ## Run the app locally

 1. [Install Node.js][]
-2. Download and extract the starter code from the Bluemix UI
+2. clone the code
 3. cd into the app directory
-4. Run `npm install` to install the app's dependencies
+4. Run node app.js
 5. Run `npm start` to start the app
-6. Access the running app in a browser at http://localhost:6001
+6. Access the running app in a browser at http://localhost:3000

 [Install Node.js]: https://nodejs.org/en/download/